Bamboo,

 (polyvinyl chloride) pipe, ¾ to 1-inch diameter, can also

-be used to make refugia traps for coqui frogs.
+be used to make refugia lures for coqui frogs.
 Field trials

 indicate that the frogs prefer PVC to bamboo.
 A Tee-joint